rudavko/GoogleDriveBackup/README.md

 4.  `$ npm install`
 5.  `$ node app.js`
 6. Authenticate with your Google account via the instaructinons in the command promt
-7. Sitback, relax and wathc as the script uploads the files into the cloud
+7. Sitback, relax and watch as the script uploads the files into the cloud

 ### Features
 *   scans folders for files and uploads the files (no hierarchy yet)